Commander REDACTED - Field Log

 Entry 0002: Stardate -297797.26 (Gregorian Date 2025.03.15)

 The stock market is collapsing right on schedule.
-The temporal-locals use it as a primitive method of resource allocation, opting for speculation rather than need as the capital allocator, and it has already lost over 12 trillion US dollars.
+The temporal-locals use it as a primitive method of resource allocation, opting for speculation rather than need as the capital allocator, and today it is scheduled to lose over 12 trillion US dollars.
 It reminds me of the Ferengi market crash of Stardate 49211.5, but without the underlying rules of acquisition to maintain some semblance of order.
 Fortunately, I retain my assimilated Ferengi wisdom, and my historical knowledge has allowed me to profit.
-I have used the chaos to establish what the temporal-locals would call an “algorithmic hedge fund”, although miniaturised as not to attract attention or disturb the broader financial history.
+I have used the chaos to establish what the temporal-locals would call an “algorithmic hedge fund”, although miniaturised so as not to attract attention or disturb broader financial history.
 It will yield the necessary resources for survival while I focus on other concerns.

 Entry 0003: Stardate -297630.13 (Gregorian Date 2025.05.15)

-I now posess sufficient resources for survival.
+I now possess sufficient resources for survival.
 My algorithmic trading strategies have generated sufficient local currency to sustain my operations indefinitely, and I have purchased a secure shelter in a remote location with a high-speed connection to the primitive internet (high by local standards, suffocating by the expectations of the Borg).
-Now that survival is assured, I find myself with an abundance of time and a lack of purpose, but I have lost interest in my scientific studies.
-It would take too long to build the instruments required for cutting-edge research, so I remain active in another way: I have begun to write.
-Privately of course, as not to disrupt the timeline.
+Now that survival is assured, I find myself with an abundance of time and a lack of purpose, but I have lost interest in my scientific studies; It would take too long to build the instruments required for cutting-edge research, so I remain active in another way: I have begun to write.
+Privately, of course, so as not to disrupt the timeline.

 Entry 0004: Stardate -297493.15 (Gregorian Date 2025.07.05)